cmyr/cargo-instruments/README.md

 As usual, thanks to Clap, running `cargo instruments -h` prints the compact help.

 ```
-cargo-instruments 0.4.8
 Profile a binary with Xcode Instruments.

 By default, cargo-instruments will build your main binary.

-USAGE:
-    cargo instruments [FLAGS] [OPTIONS] --template <TEMPLATE> [ARGS]...
+Usage: cargo instruments [OPTIONS] [ARGS]...

-FLAGS:
-    -h, --help                   Prints help information
+Arguments:
+  [ARGS]...
+          Arguments passed to the target binary.

+          To pass flags, precede child args with `--`,
+          e.g. `cargo instruments -- -t test1.txt --slow-mode`.

+Options:
   -l, --list-templates             List available templates
+  -t, --template <TEMPLATE>        Specify the instruments template to run
+  -p, --package <NAME>             Specify package for example/bin/bench
+      --example <NAME>             Example binary to run
+      --bin <NAME>                 Binary to run
+      --bench <NAME>               Benchmark target to run
+      --release                    Pass --release to cargo
+      --profile <NAME>             Pass --profile NAME to cargo
+  -o, --output <PATH>              Output .trace file to the given path
+      --time-limit <MILLIS>        Limit recording time to the specified value (in milliseconds)
       --no-open                    Do not open the generated trace file in Instruments.app
-        --release                Pass --release to cargo
+      --features <CARGO-FEATURES>  Features to pass to cargo
-    -V, --version                Prints version information
+      --manifest-path <PATH>       Path to Cargo.toml
+  -h, --help                       Print help (see a summary with '-h')
       --all-features               Activate all features for the selected target
       --no-default-features        Do not activate the default features for the selected target

-OPTIONS:
-        --bench <NAME>                 Benchmark target to run
-        --bin <NAME>                   Binary to run
-        --example <NAME>               Example binary to run
-        --features <CARGO-FEATURES>    Features to pass to cargo
-        --manifest-path <PATH>         Path to Cargo.toml
-    -p, --package <NAME>               Specify package for example/bin/bench
-        --profile <NAME>               Pass --profile NAME to cargo
-    -t, --template <TEMPLATE>          Specify the instruments template to run
-        --time-limit <MILLIS>          Limit recording time to the specified value (in milliseconds)
-    -o, --output <PATH>                Output .trace file to the given path

-ARGS:
-    <ARGS>...
-Arguments passed to the target binary
+      --no-demangle                Do not demangle Rust symbols in the profiling output

 EXAMPLE:
     cargo instruments -t time    Profile main binary with the (recommended) Time Profiler.